Jalapeno Hot Pepper Jelly

 Jalapeno Hot Pepper Jelly perfectly blends sweet and spicy into a delicious spread.
 Perfect for serving with creamy cheese over crackers.

-Unlike fruit jams, like Strawberry Jam, this Hot Pepper Jelly has a big kick of heat and a tangy garden flavor, making it a unique savory sweet spread.
-It’s ideal for enjoying with your favorite Appetizer Recipes or as a glaze for meat dishes.
-For fruity spicy spreads, check out my Cherry Jalapeno Jam and Strawberry Jalapeno Jam!
+Unlike fruit jams, this Hot Pepper Jelly has a big kick of heat and a tangy garden flavor, making it a unique savory sweet spread that is ideal for enjoying with your favorite appetizer recipes or as a glaze for meat dishes.
+For fruity spicy Spreads, check out my Cherry Jalapeno Jam and Strawberry Jalapeno Jam!

 Sabrina’s Jalapeno Hot Pepper Jelly Recipe